top of page

-We're excited for you and other fellow lovers of the African Diaspora joining us on this cultural exploration of glorious dinners, exquisite tastes and new friends.*
+We're excited for you and other fellow lovers of the African Diaspora to join us on this cultural exploration of glorious dinners, exquisite tastes, and a host of brand new friends.*

 *In-person attendance at a local Cookbook Club event is made by personal invitation only from the Sunday Dinner's host.